 - Pernod Ricard (beverages)

-Global trade intelligence firm Zepol lists the following smaller French exporters:
+Global trade intelligence firm Zepol lists the following smaller French exporters.
+Selected examples are shown below.

 - Transityre France (latex, transmission belts, vehicle tires)